 The Badlands Trail is 0.32 km and takes approximately 5-10 minutes.
 The portion of the Bruce Trail on site is 1.3 km and takes 20-30 minutes one way.

-A visit to Cheltenham Badlands is currently restricted to 90 minutes but that is more than enough time to see the landscape and take photos from the viewing platform, walk the Cheltenham Badlands Trail and even hike the section of the Bruce Trail.
+Visits to Cheltenham Badlands are restricted to 90 minutes but that is more than enough time to see the landscape and take photos from the viewing platform, walk the Cheltenham Badlands Trail and even hike the section of the Bruce Trail.
 I spent about 45 minutes or so taking photos and going for a short walk.
 I was by myself and it started raining unexpectedly while I was there so I didn’t hike too far on the Bruce Trail.

 Things To Do Nearby

 As your time at Cheltenham Badlands is limited to 90 minutes, it’s easy to combine with a visit to another conservation area nearby.
-Both Belfountain Conservation Area (entry currently by reservation only) and Terra Cotta Conservation Area (visitor and parking capacity limited currently in place) are just a short drive away.
+Both Belfountain Conservation Area and Terra Cotta Conservation Area are just a short drive away.
+Reservations are also recommended for Belfountain Conservation Area due to limited parking.

 If you’re visiting during the fall then you will enjoy a drive through Caledon to see some of the most incredible fall foliage in the province.